-Women and men visit the Center for Plastic & Reconstructive Surgery for facelift surgery in Ann Arbor to look naturally younger and feel more confident.
+Women and men visit the Center for Plastic & Reconstructive Surgery for facelift surgery from Ann Arbor, Plymouth, and surrounding areas to look naturally younger and feel more confident.
 Our team of 4 board-certified plastic surgeons has more than 100 years of combined plastic surgery experience.
 They understand how aging affects the face and have the refined abilities to address each patient’s unique needs.

 This procedure is performed to rejuvenate the lower 2/3 of the face and the neck by addressing: